 How Long Will Pumpkin Bread Keep?

-Properly stored, freshly baked pumpkin bread will last for about 1 to 2 days at normal room temperature.
+Properly stored in an airtight container, freshly baked pumpkin bread will last for about 1 to 2 days at normal room temperature.

 Pumpkin Chocolate Chip Bread